-- I. If the CGR-30C instrument is to replace an existing gauge or gauges in the aircraft, it is the installer's responsibility to remove the duplicate gauges or components in accordance with FAA approved methods and procedures (see AC 43.13). - J. An Installation Checklist is provided to assist the installation of the CGR system.
+- I. If the CGR-30C is to replace an existing gauge in the aircraft, it is the installer's responsibility to INOP or remove any duplicate instruments in the panel using FAA approved methods and procedures (see AC 43.13). - J. An Installation Checklist is provided to assist the installation of the CGR system.
 It does not replace the instructions located in this manual.